 Placement is another strong consideration during your renovations.
 As you no doubt have guessed, many of the aforementioned factors affect each other.
 Placement has a significant bearing on the privacy, light and style of your bathroom.
 If you’re renovating a current bathroom, then it’s very likely that you will be leaving the window in the same location.
-If this is the case, it’s more beneficial for you to consider to the style of window in order to make the most of an existing place.
-If you’re building from scratch and reading this blog, then you may have already had an architect design your home, but here’s a few points they would’ve considered when designing your bathroom.
+If this is the case, it’s more beneficial for you to consider the style of the window in order to make the most of an existing place.
+If you’re building from scratch and reading this blog, then you may have already had an architect design your home, but here are a few points they would’ve considered when designing your bathroom.

 The exact location of your home will play a part in the correct placement of your windows.
 Depending on the way the sun moves in relation to that room in your home, the placement of the window can be optimised for maximum light coverage, or strategic avoidance of direct light, depending on your goals.
 The placement can also be guided by the layout of mirrors or certain artworks or features that you wish to highlight.
 And last but definitely not least, ensure your placement doesn’t compromise your privacy.
 As mentioned previously, these considerations are best left to the experts, but it’s worth keeping an eye on your designs in relation to your surroundings to avoid any unwanted surprises.

 Privacy is of course a pivotal factor with your bathroom, and as nice as floor to ceiling glass windows looking out onto your secluded area of untouched beach may sound, reality once again intrudes and those situations are only available to a lucky few.
 Bummer right?